×

 Christopher McDonald

-Every good movie needs a villain or antagonist for the hero to battle against and Christopher McDonald provided this in "Happy Gilmore."
-The actor played pro golfer Shooter McGavin, a man determined to keep golf free of Gilmore's antics and get his hands on the fictional but highly coveted gold jacket.
-As one of the top athletes on the pro tour, McGavin goes to extreme lengths to try and enforce golf etiquette and ensure that Gilmore doesn't succeed in winning the prestigious Tour Championship.
+Every good hero needs a villain to battle against, and Christopher McDonald provided that in "Happy Gilmore."
+The actor played pro golfer Shooter McGavin, a man determined to keep golf free from Gilmore's wild antics and get his hands on the fictional — but highly coveted — gold jacket.
+As one of the top athletes on the pro tour, McGavin goes to extreme lengths to enforce golf etiquette and ensure that Gilmore doesn't succeed in winning the prestigious Tour Championship.
 He even goes as far as hiring a heckler to distract his rival on the golf course.

 Julie Bowen